Grants and allowances

 You may be eligible for financial support to help with the costs of education and childcare.

-Free nursery education
+Free early education and childcare

 All three and four year olds are entitled to access up to 15 hours of free early education each week for a maximum of 38 weeks a year.
+This offer can be extended to 30 hours for eligible working parents.

 Some two year olds are also entitled to free early education, this is dependent on meeting a set criteria.